ELowry/EL-Gallery/el-gallery/readme.txt

 Your gallery shortcodes will automatically be updated to EL-Galleries !

+Note : If your theme or other plugins cause incompatibility issues (mainly overriding EL-Gallery), simply change any [gallery] shortcode to [el-gallery].

 == Screenshots ==

 1. This is an example of an EL-Gallery as seen on [My Portfolio](http://ericlowry.fr/en/ "ericlowry.fr").